Family-owned, five-star housebuilder, Bloor Homes, is proposing a residential neighbourhood at a sustainable location at Grange Farm, Coven.

 Consultation drop-in events

-The consultation event will take place as follows:
+The consultation event took place as follows:

 Date: Friday 16th May 2025